marilirulita/linter-ruby/README.md

   ```
 - You will see error messages in your console to help you fix your code typing
   ```
-  Line 17, there is an empty space at the end
+  Line 17, there is a space at the end
-  Line 27, there is a doble space between words
+  Line 27, there is a double space between words
   ```

 ## Authors